Distil ← Back to home

 Naproxen, sold under the brand name Naprosyn, is a non-steroidal anti-inflammatory drug (NSAID): it inhibits cyclooxygenase enzymes, with documented gastrointestinal and renal long-term risks.

-Below are the 3 documented pairs we have explicitly assessed against Naproxen in the Distil database: 3 amber.
-The pairs cluster around 1 mechanism: Additive antiplatelet effect.
+Below are the 7 documented pairs we have explicitly assessed against Naproxen in the Distil database: 7 amber.
+The pairs cluster around 4 mechanisms: Additive hyperkalaemia (raised potassium), Additive renal stress, Additive antiplatelet effect, and Reduced renal lithium clearance.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions